matsengrp/infection-timing/project_thoughts_questions.md

 2. Time zero is birth (NO 1.5 month shift as before).
 3. Individuals are infected in-utero, at birth, or through breastfeeding.
 4. Individuals could have been infected at different times.
-5. "Training data" individuals were infected in-utero
+5. "Training data" individuals were infected in-utero.
-5. Infection time is defined as the time (age) at which average pairwise sequence diversity is zero.
+5. Infection time is defined as the time (age) at which average pairwise sequence diversity is zero (y-intercept).
 6. Estimated infection time (age) for each individual can not be greater than the first time point at which we have an average pairwise sequence diversity measure greater than zero.
 7. **Average pairwise diversity of the sequence increases with time.**
 8. The rate of average pairwise diversity change over time may be different for each individual.
 9. The rate of average pairwise diversity change over time may be different for each sequence fragment.
-10. Each "sequence run" (for each individual) was sequenced independently.
+10. Each "sequence replicate" (for each individual) was sequenced independently.
 11. APD1 is defined to be the measure of average pairwise diversity at the third codon position using only sites at which the sum of all minor variants is greater than 0.01.

 #### About the model: